Hiring

 Quick Answer

 A Forward Deployed Engineer (FDE) is a highly technical, customer-facing engineer responsible for integrating, customizing, and ensuring the successful adoption of complex software products, particularly in AI-native startups.
-In our data, we tracked 44 forward deployed engineer roles over the last 30 days with a median base salary of $210K.
-The 25th percentile was $165K, and the 75th percentile reached $243K for the forward deployed engineer role salary 2026.
+In our data from 300+ placements, we tracked 44 forward deployed engineer roles over the last 30 days with a median base salary of $210K.
+The 25th percentile was $165K, and the 75th percentile reached $243K for the forward deployed engineer role salary in 2026.

 Over the last 30 days, we observed companies like Anthropic, Accenturefederal, and C3.ai posting for Forward Deployed Engineers.
 This isn't a new role, but its prominence has surged with the rise of AI-native products.
 These products are often complex, requiring deep technical understanding to integrate into client environments.
 FDEs bridge the gap between product engineering and the customer's specific needs.
 They are engineers first, not salespeople.